samblam/StoryMode/memory-bank/progress.md

 ## Current Tasks

+1.  **Resolve Vercel Build Error**: The primary current task is to resolve the persistent Vercel build error related to `src/components/tsconfig.json` and the "null byte" path.
+This is blocking deployment.
+(See `memory-bank/activeContext.md` for details and troubleshooting attempts).

-1.  **Address Technical Debt and Improvements:** Refer to `memory-bank/technicalDebtAndImprovements.md` for detailed areas of improvement, refactoring, and technical debt identified during the codebase review.
+2.  **Address Technical Debt and Improvements:** Refer to `memory-bank/technicalDebtAndImprovements.md` for detailed areas of improvement, refactoring, and technical debt identified during the codebase review.
 This includes:
     *   Fixing `survey_matches` table data inconsistency (populating `sound_id` and `correct_match`).
     *   Reviewing redundancy in `soundMappingResponses` in `survey_responses`.
     *   Standardizing error handling and logging.